arielbk/storybook/docs/src/pages/configurations/theming/index.md

 It's really easy to theme Storybook globally.

-We've created two basic themes that look good of the box: "normal" (a light theme) and "dark" (a dark theme).
+We've created two basic themes that look good out of the box: "normal" (a light theme) and "dark" (a dark theme).

-As the simplest example example, you can tell Storybook to use the "dark" theme by modifyig `.storybook/config.js`:
+As the simplest example, you can tell Storybook to use the "dark" theme by modifyig `.storybook/config.js`:

 ```js
 import { addParameters } from '@storybook/react';